Matthew-Collins-Defra/elm-api-boilerplate/readme.md

 [standard.js](http://standardjs.com/) is used to lint both the server-side and client-side javascript code.

-It's defined as a build task and can be run using `npm run lint`.
+It's defined as a build task and can be run using `npm run test:lint`.